slytomcat/yandex-disk-client/README.md

    * added method unfinished() - the number of unfinished tasks (which are currently executed and wait in queue).
 It's required for executor status control (when unfinished returns 0 then executor is in the idle state).
    * new working thread is created when number of existing threads is less than maximum allowed and if the number of unfinished tasks greater than number of threads.

-xmpp.py - some samples of xmpp client: sample|draft
+xmpp.py - some samples of xmpp client: **sample|draft**

 pyinotify.py - fixed version (see https://github.com/seb-m/pyinotify/pull/135): completed

-Disk.py - primary YD client class: in progress (iNotify events handling - done, status tracking - done, fullSync with history data - done, xmpp client events handling - not started) + CircleCI tests
+Disk.py - primary YD client class: in progress (iNotify events handling - done, status tracking - done, fullSync with history data - ***partly done***, xmpp client events handling - **not started**) + CircleCI tests

-interactive.py - basic interactive runtime for Disk class
+interactive.py - basic interactive runtime for Disk class - done